Planck length, Planck time, and Planck mass

 The results are approximate because, in the example, we kept only two digits in numbers for the calculation.
 With all significative digits in the numbers, per construction of the value T, L, and M, obviously, you would recover the right values.

-Let us point out that we needed these two equations (two constraints) , included that of the “Planck Force”, for calculating the unknown values of G and c.
+Let us point out that we needed these two equations (two constraints) , including that of the “Planck Force”, for calculating the unknown values of G and c.

 Some comments on this dimensional analysis